Abubakar12346/video-distribution-website/Video-Platform-final/README.md

 - Rate Limiting: The application utilizes rate limiting mechanisms to prevent abuse and ensure fair usage of resources.
 - Video Streaming: The platform enables efficient video streaming, allowing users to watch videos seamlessly without interruptions.
 - Video Download: Users can download videos from the platform for offline viewing or storage purposes.
-- Video Processing: The project handles video processing tasks such as generating thumbnails and transcoding videos into different formats to accommodate various devices and resolutions.
+- Video Processing: The project handles video processing tasks such as generating thumbnails and transcoding
-- Web Workers and Websockets (In Progress ⏳): The project is actively exploring the implementation of web workers and websockets to enhance real-time interactivity and improve the user experience.
-- Cloud Integrations (Planned ⏳): Future enhancements include integrating with popular cloud platforms other than AWS like GCP, and Azure to provide users with flexibility in choosing their preferred cloud storage solution.
-- Comprehensive Tests (Planned ⏳): The project aims to establish a robust testing framework to ensure code quality and prevent regressions.

 ## Challenges and Strengths
 During the development of the Video Platform project, several challenges and strengths were identified: